Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/quickstarts/csharp.md

         client.DefaultRequestHeaders.Add("Ocp-Apim-Subscription-Key", key);

         HttpResponseMessage response = new HttpResponseMessage();
-        //...
+        // add the rest of the code snippets here (except for main())...
     }

 2. Create the URI for your request by appending your host, path, and parameters.

     ```csharp
     string uri = host + path + params_;